KhaledYamout/Group-Profile/README.md

 - [Test Outcome](https://github.com/KhaledYamout/Group-Profile/blob/master/Test%20outcomes.docx)
 - [Ideal Job](https://github.com/KhaledYamout/Group-Profile/blob/master/Skill%20and%20Ideal%20Job.docx)

+## Tayla Surmon
+My ideal job would be as a Senior Financial Advisor – Family Office Environment.
+This is a role that I would be able to showcase my excellent track record of Consultative Sale Skills, the ability to hold myself accountable for the results I provide, wow my colleagues with my outstanding communication, presentation and interpersonal skills as well as show that I can work individually as well as in a team environment.
+Although at this point in time I have very limited knowledge in this industry, I have worked as an Insurance Brokers for 3 years and currently working in a big 4 bank as a personal banker.
+By participating and completing my Bachelor of Business majoring in Financial Planning as well has having my qualifications from the Insurance industry and the Banking industry I believe that this is just one small leap that I need to take to begin my journey to be a successful Senior Financial Advisor.

 ## Report

 ### Team Ideal Jobs What makes them differnet and Similar (Group Skill Set)